 Check out our Pinterest Page!

-The OpenBooks Discussion Series, which runs October – May, continues on Thursday, January 2 at 7:00 pm, in the Montana Room of the library.
-These discussions, sponsored by Humanities Montana and the Great Falls Public Library Foundation, are free and open to the public.
+The OpenBooks Discussion Series, which runs October – May, continues on Thursday, April 2, at 7:00 pm, in the Montana Room of the library.
+These discussions, sponsored by the Great Falls Public Library Foundation, are free and open to the public.
 You may attend any and all of the discussions.
 Books are available at the library three weeks prior to each meeting.
 You will need a library card to check a book out whether you attend the discussion or just read the book.
-Discussions are facilitated by Penny Hughes-Briant, a teacher at UGF.
+Discussions are facilitated by Penny Hughes-Briant, a former teacher at UGF.
 For more information on this series call 453-0349.

 "A Library is a hospital for the mind."